Ghini/ghini.desktop-docs.i18n/doc/building.rst

 the glade sources.
 Most of our strings are translatable, and are offered to weblate for people to contribute, in the form of several ``.po`` files.

-A ``po`` file is specific to a language and contains pairs of text, original and translation.
+A ``po`` is mostly composed of pairs of text portions, original and translation, and is specific to a target language.
 When a translator adds a translation on weblate, this reaches our repository on github.
 When a programmer adds a string to the software, this reaches weblate as "to be translated".

 Weblate hosts the `Ghini <https://hosted.weblate.org/projects/ghini/>`_ project.
-Within this project we have components, which correspond to a branch of a repository on github.
+Within this project we have components, each of which corresponds to a branch of a repository on github.
 Each component accepts translations in several languages.

 =============== =========================== ==================
 component       repository                  branch